eccentricdevotion/TARDIS/mcpatcher.md

 An ‘umbrella’ is added to the police box when `set_biome` is `true` and the TARDIS lands in a dry biome.
 The umbrella is a 3 x 3 x 1 area of glass blocks set at y=255.

-Only new interiors and rooms are set to SKY biome, to change existing consoles and rooms, you will need to use the WorldEdit `//setbiome Sky` command
+Only new interiors and rooms are set to VOID biome, to change existing consoles and rooms, you will need to use the WorldEdit `//setbiome void` command

 The interior TARDIS door may need its hinge location changed, use the `/tardis update hinge` command while targeting the top-half of the door.